cyberrangecz/backend-answers-storage/README.md

   .
 ```

 Dockefile contains several default arguments:
 * USERNAME=postgres - the name of the user to connect to the database.
 * PASSWORD=postgres - user password.
-* POSTGRES_DB=kypo-answers-storage - the name of the created database.
+* POSTGRES_DB=answers-storage - the name of the created database.
-* PROJECT_ARTIFACT_ID=kypo-answers-storage - the name of the project artifact.
+* PROJECT_ARTIFACT_ID=answers-storage - the name of the project artifact.
 * PROPRIETARY_REPO_URL=YOUR-PATH-TO-PROPRIETARY_REPO.

 Those arguments can be overwritten during the build of the image, by adding the following option for each argument: